 I still occasionally play it again especially trying to find all those hidden fans.

 The plot wavers a little at the beginning but about halfway through everything suddenly snaps into place.
-I was crying when Scarlett Johansson's character, Major Mira Killian, visits her mother.
-In many ways it teases the anime fans into thinking it's something else before the big reveal of which I won't mention.
+I was crying when The Major visits her mother.
+In many ways the movie teases anime fans into thinking it had gotten something seriously wrong about the story before the big reveal of which I won't mention.
 There are a lot of "easter-eggs" too that play homage to the anime.

 My only complaint is that there was a scene in particular in the teaser trailer that didn't make it into the final film.
 I've a feeling other scenes may have been cut to in order to reduce the certificate to a 12.
 There's also a mistake in the opening credits where the title appears twice which is rather odd.